|Preparation time||10 min|

 |Level of Difficulty||Easy|

-- Unmold from the pan and place it on a dish.
+- Once done, remove from the pan and place onto a serving platter.